No matter whether it’s in your smartphone or your portable power station, batteries tend to come with heaps of technical specs and jargon.

 Frequently Asked Questions

 Aside from trusting a manufacturer’s published specs, you can also check the storage capacity of a typical battery by using a multimeter to measure voltage.
 For more accuracy, perform a load test using a battery analyzer.
 Check the reading against the battery’s rated storage capacity.

 Using the integrated smartphone app, you can check how much electricity a solar generator can store (such as the EcoFlow RIVER 2 Max).

 You can increase the amount of electricity you can store by adding more batteries to your system.
 When connected, multiple batteries form a battery bank.
 Ensure the batteries are compatible, and exercise caution when connecting them.

-You can expand the battery storage capacity of many EcoFlow products, such as power kits and DELTA Series portable power stations, by purchasing
+You can expand the battery storage capacity of many EcoFlow products, such as power kits and DELTA Series portable power stations, by purchasing additional batteries.

 Battery storage capacity is the maximum amount of electricity a unit can store and deliver before recharging.